 9.2.1 Minimum Age Requirements to volunteer as a 4-H Club Leader

 Any adult who is of the age of majority in Nebraska (age 19) and who has been successfully screened can enroll as a leader of a 4-H club.
 Youth volunteers may help as teen club leaders or co-leaders under the direction of an adult volunteer.

 All 4-H volunteers must enroll annually in the counties in which they serve and complete the following requirements: Leader Enrollment Form, Youth Protection 4-H Volunteer Screening Form which includes the Leader Code of Conduct, 1st Year Leader Orientation Training if applicable, On-going Training as Expected by County Program.
 For adults, it also includes the completion of risk management screening using the Youth Protection Volunteer Screening Form.
 (Please download form, before printing).

-Along with the initial enrollment, volunteers will read, agree to, sign, and submit the Nebraska 4-H Volunteer Code of Ethics.
+Along with the initial enrollment, volunteers will read, agree to, sign, and submit the Nebraska 4-H Volunteer Code of Conduct.

 - Act to encourage and justify trust.
 Teach 4-H’ers the meaning and importance of trustworthiness.

 - Treat members, parents, Extension staff, judges and others with whom I come in contact with respect, courtesy and consideration.
 Avoid and prevent putdowns, insults, name-calling, yelling and other verbal or non-verbal conduct likely to offend, hurt or set a bad example.